Staff

 Katie Clark

 Katie received a Bachler’s of Science degree in Psychology from Creighton University.
 During her time there, she was a paraprofessional who aided a second-grade classroom at a bilingual school.
 After returning home to St. Louis, she became a Preschool Assistant Teacher in a Montessori environment.
-She is now a Professional Rater II working on the GLO study, and is interested in child development, trauma and psychopathology, and family dynamics.
+She is now a Clinical Research Coordinator I working on the GLO study, and is interested in child development, trauma and psychopathology, and family dynamics.

 Laura Cobb